Pauluk-knight/SummerPracticeC/README.md

 - This repository contains three laboratory assignments for the C++ programming course in summer practice.

 2) Structure
-- '01LabaRegularExpression' - basic tasks for regular expressions
+- '01LabaRegularExpression' - the basic task for regular expressions
+- '02LabaRegularExpression' - the average task for using regex_iterator
+- '03LabaRegularExpression' - the basic task of searching for a substring in a text using regular expressions
-- '02Laba' -
+- '04LabaRegularExpression' - the basic task for regular expressions
-- '03Laba' -
+- '01LabacConcepts' -

 3) Author